 What’s behind the rapid rise in rent in Richmond?

 RICHMOND, Va.
-(WWBT) - As we enter the third year of the pandemic, tenants across the country and here in central Virginia are now facing astronomical rent hikes.
+(WWBT) - As we enter the third year of the pandemic, tenants across the country and here in Central Virginia are facing astronomical rent hikes.

 People are receiving lease renewals demanding several hundred dollars more per month.
-These hikes are all legal, but there are some things you can do to try to help your situation.
+These hikes are all legal, but are putting some people in a bind.

-Erica Taylor and her husband are now moving out of their Henrico townhome with their three children.
+Erica Taylor and her husband are moving out of their Henrico County townhome with their three children.
 Her lease renewal calls for an additional $521 a month starting in April.

 “We have to move.
-We have to move.
-We can’t afford the new rent,” said Taylor.
-“They told us that it’s market rate, and that they’re actually keeping us below market rate.”
+We can’t afford the new rent,” Taylor said.
+“They told us that it’s market rate and that they’re actually keeping us below market rate.”

 Taylor isn’t alone.
 In Henrico, the average rent shot up about $185 a month from 2021.
-That’s a 28-percent increase, one of the highest in the Richmond region.
+That’s a 28% increase, one of the highest in the Richmond region.

 The Greater Richmond area is facing about an average $123 jump per month, according to data from CoStar Group, a commercial real estate information company.